joshbegley/nyt-latest/README.md

 `“The Hypocrisy of The Hague,” read the front page of one mainstream daily that has often been critical of Israel’s prime minister.`\
 https://nytimes.com/2024/05/21/world/middleeast/israel-netanyahu-icc-arrest-warrant.html

-**Oil and Gas Billionaires Drum Up Dollars for Trump**\
+**Biden and Big Oil Had a Truce.
+Now, It’s Collapsing.**\
-`Fossil fuel companies enjoyed record profits under President Biden.
-But his decision to pause permits for gas export terminals has whipped up industry support for his challenger.`\
+`Companies were enjoying record profits.
+But the president’s decision to pause permits for gas export terminals has whipped up industry support, and donations, for Donald Trump.`\
 https://nytimes.com/2024/05/21/climate/trump-campaign-oil-gas.html

 **Macy’s Reports Another Drop in Sales but Sees ‘Traction’ in Turnaround**\